-Our Malay peninsula west coast journey actually started in Phuket Thailand – just north of the Thai-Malaysian border.
+Our Malay West Coast journey started in Phuket Thailand – just north of the Thai-Malaysian border.
 We wanted to use the flexibility of an open-jaw flight ticket to pack as many destinations as possible into our round-trip.
-Since we would be ending the journey in Kuala Lumpar, Phuket seemed to be a good starting point.
+Since we would be ending the journey in Kuala Lumpur, Phuket seemed to be a good starting point.

 With just 3 days on the island before heading on to Langkawi, we would try to make the best use of our time.